MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

     --variant_counts_file data/CHB/variant_counts.tsv
 ```

 This script uses bcftools and bgzip to extract regions corresponding to haploblock boundaries (--boundaries_file) from a population VCF file (--vcf).
+Note that that the regions of interest can be specified in the boundaries file and samples in the samples file.

 NOTE: VCF file has "6" instead of "chr6", which is required by bcftools consensus, create file chr_map with one mapping per line (e.g., "6 chr6") and provide it using --chr_map.